manishmadugula/Notes/Code/leetcode.md

 ## The thing about using functor vs plain function is calling ```functor()``` returns you a function
 - So you can directly call ```sort(v.begin(),v.end(),func);```
 - But you need to use () for functor ```sort(v.begin(),v.end(),functor())```
+- Calling functor() is nothing but creating an object of type functor.
+The property of this object is that it's () operator is overloaded and thus can behave as a function.

 - same for accumulate ``` accumulate(v.begin(), v.end(), 1, functor())``` vs ```accumulate(v.begin(), v.end(), 1, func)```